guilatrova/base-dev-setup/README.md

 ### #1.
 Backup your data

-This playbook saves **specified files** to a **S3 bucket** of your choice.
+This playbook saves **specified files** to an **S3 bucket** of your choice.

-First you should backup the files that you want to reuse, so create `vars/backup.yml` from [example](./vars/backup.example.yml) and adjust it to your needs.
+First, you should back up the files that you want to reuse, so create `vars/backup.yml` from [example](./vars/backup.example.yml) and adjust it to your needs.

-Finally just execute:
+Finally, execute:

 ```bash
 bin/save-backup